 In this section, we assume that all the candidate distributions have a particular and known \textit{parametric form} but that the parameters of the these distributions are not known to the allocator.
 Concretely, we assume that the candidate distribution for each group is Poisson\footnote{To match our model, we would technically need to assume a \emph{truncated} Poisson distribution to satisfy the bounded support condition.
 However, the distinction will not be important for the analysis, and so to minimize technical overhead, we perform the analysis assuming an untruncated Poisson.} (denoted by $\C(\lambda)$) and write $\lambvec^*=(\lambda^*_1, \dots, \lambda^*_\R)$ for the true underlying parameters of the candidate distributions; this choice appears justified, at least in the predictive policing application, as the candidate distributions in the Philadelphia Crime Incidents dataset are well-approximated by Poisson distributions (see Section \ref{sec:exp} for further discussion).
 This assumption allows an algorithm to learn the tails of these distributions without needing to rely on brute-force search, thus circumventing the limitation given in Theorem \ref{thm:imp}.
 Indeed, we show that (a small variant of) the natural greedy algorithm incorporating these distributional assumptions converges to an optimal fair allocation.

+For simplicity, we assume a parametric form on the marginal candidate distribution in each of the groups.
+We could have equivalently assumed that the candidates across groups are drawn from a multivariate Poisson distribution to highlight the (potential) correlation between candidates distributions.
+However, since for a given multivariate Poisson distribution the marginal distribution on each group is itself a Poisson distribution~\cite{InouyeYAR2017}, we made our parametric assumption directly on these marginal distributions.

 At a high level, in each round, our algorithm uses Algorithm \ref{alg:opt-fair-dark-pool} to calculate an optimal fair allocation with respect to the current maximum likelihood estimates of the group distributions; then, it uses the new observations it obtains from this allocation to refine these estimates for the next round.